rhysd/NyaoVim/docs/make-ui-plugin.md

 - `autoload` is the same as normal Neovim plugin's autoload directory.
 - `plugin` is the same as normal Neovim plugin's plugin directory.
-- `nyaovim-plugin` is a place HTML file contains Web Component of UI.
+- `nyaovim-plugin` is a place for HTML file which contains Web Component of UI.
 NyaoVim searches this directory and loads Web Components in it automatically.
+- UI should be created as a custom element of WebComponents v1 in the HTML file.
+And you can use [Polymer v2](https://www.polymer-project.org/) framework to utilize data binding from `nyaovimrc.html` (mainly for user configuration).

 ## <a name="tutorial">Getting Started</a>